emqx/emqx-docs/en_US/gateway/stomp.md

 6. **MountPoint**: Set a string that is prefixed to all topics when publishing or subscribing, providing a way to implement message routing isolation between different protocols, for example, *stomp*.

    **Note**: This topic prefix is managed by the gateway.
-CoAP clients do not need to add this prefix explicitly when publishing and subscribing.
+Clients do not need to add this prefix explicitly when publishing and subscribing.

 ### Add Listeners